Closed to public except by guided tour.

 Point Sur State Historic Park

-The Point Sur Lightstation sits 361 feet above the surf on a large volcanic rock.
-Point Sur is the only complete turn-of-the century Lightstation open to the public in California, and is on the National Register of Historic Places.
+The Point Sur Lightstation sits 361 feet above the Pacific Ocean on a large volcanic rock which juts into the Monterey Bay National Marine Sanctuary.
+Point Sur is the only complete, turn-of-the century Lightstation open to the public in California, and is on the National Register of Historic Places.
 First lit on August 1, 1889, the lighthouse has remained in continuous operation.
 Lighthouse keepers and their families lived at the site from 1889 to 1974 when the lighthouse was automated.
-Today the Lightstation buildings are being restored through the efforts of park staff, State Park volunteers and the non-profit Central Coast Lighthouse Keepers.
+Today the Lightstation buildings are being restored through the efforts of State Parks staff and volunteers and is supported by the non-profit Central Coast Lighthouse Keepers.
 The Lightstation is open to the public only through docent-led tours.
+(See below for tour access information.)

-Established in 1957, the former Point Sur Naval Facility (NAVFAC) was once part of a worldwide network of defensive listening stations that tracked the movement of Soviet submarines.
-The Point Sur NAVFAC is one of the remaining Sound Surveillance System (SOSUS) facilities, and the only one remaining on the West Coast.
-For the most part, other SOSUS facilities were parts of larger military complexes, while Point Sur was established as a stand-alone, self-sufficient base.
+Opened in 1958, the former Point Sur Naval Facility (NAVFAC) was once part of a worldwide network of defensive listening stations that tracked the movement of Soviet submarines.
+The Point Sur NAVFAC is one of only a handful of remaining Sound Surveillance System (SOSUS) facilities and is the only one on the West Coast open to public interpretation.
+Most other SOSUS facilities were incorporated into larger military complexes, while Point Sur was established as a stand-alone, self-sufficient base.

 The park is located 19 miles south of Carmel along Highway 1.